envris/digital-trade-handbook/strategy/agile/feedback-loop.md

 This requires a different approach to delivery: in mindset, planning and technology.
 It's all about planning for your plans to change.

+Agile feedback loops are based on the 'Deming cycle':

+- Plan - identify the problem and opportunities
+- Do - test your hypothesis
+- Check - understand what happened in the test and adjust your hypothesis
+- Act - deliver something that adds value to the user, or stop and try something different.

-# Shorter feedback loops reduce risk
+## Shorter feedback loops help manage risk more responsibly

-A longer feedback loop means it takes longer to deliver a given change to the product, and longer to fix any problems that arise when the change has been released to users.
+A long feedback loop means it takes longer to deliver a given change to the product and increases the risk of having to do rework of the service.

 Over time, this means you're more likely to bundle up more changes to release at once.
 In turn, this increases the risk that a product release will have an unintended consequence.

 This becomes a vicious cycle, where releases become bigger and riskier and we respond with increasing change controls and process.

+Agile flips this.

-We'd like to flip this.
-By reducing our feedback loops, changes become smaller, regular, more predictable and well-rehearsed.
+By shortening our feedback loops, changes become smaller, regular, more predictable and well-rehearsed.

 Change becomes our 'business as usual', and when something goes wrong, we're able to detect it and fix it quickly.

-# Feedback loops start with technology
+## Technology helps shorten feedback loops

 Technology is the first limiting factor in the feedback loop.
 You can't run faster than the speed that you can release new versions of your product.